Hamilton County

 Education Foundation

-Celebrate Excellence is a fundraising event and opportunity to honor educators and other dedicated individuals in Hamilton County’s public schools.
+Celebrate Excellence is a fundraising event an opportunity to honor educators in Hamilton County and Mason school districts.

 The HCEF Scholarship program is designed to assist educators and related service personnel in advancing their career in Special Education.